SCAR/antarctic-r-packages/antarctic.md

 ### Animal tracking

 Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
+See the [SpatioTemporal Task View](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
 Of particular interest may be:

 - [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.

+### Ocean Colour

+Satellite reflectance data are a common basis for estimating chlorophyll-a and other phytoplankton parameters at ocean-basin scales.
+Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

+- [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.

 ### Miscellaneous